meg4ik/pynecore/docs/faq.md

 ### Is PyneCore 100% compatible with Pine Script?

-PyneCore aims for high compatibility with Pine Script functionality and calculations, targeting precision up to 14 decimal places where applicable.
+PyneCore aims for high compatibility with Pine Script functionality and calculations, with high precision (0.001% tolerance).
 However, there are some intentional differences to make the experience more Pythonic and to leverage Python's strengths.
 These differences are documented in the [Differences from Pine Script](./overview/differences.md) page.

 ### How does PyneCore handle NA values?